Skip to content

 Preventing the Next Loss

-The eight scenarios above are all downstream of one root cause: a self-custody setup that did not include redundant, geographically separated seed backups.
+The eight scenarios above all trace to one root cause: a self-custody setup that did not include redundant, geographically separated seed backups.
 The Bitcoin self-custody guide covers the prevention layer in full.
-Set it up once, test it with a recovery drill before depositing real funds, and these eight scenarios stay hypothetical.
+Set it up once, test it with a recovery drill before you deposit real funds, and these eight scenarios stay hypothetical.

 Recovery Services Are Legitimate but Verify Everything

-Recovery services are legitimate but the space contains scammers.
+Recovery services are legitimate.
+The space contains scammers.
 Verify any operator independently.
 Never share your seed phrase.
 A legitimate recovery service operates on your local machine or your own hardware via signed PSBTs, never on theirs.

 Disclaimer